gophergala/gopher_talkie/README.md

    0.1.0

 AUTHOR:
-  nklizhe@gmail.com - <unknown@email>
+  Tom Li - <nklizhe@gmail.com>

 COMMANDS:
    list   list all messages
-   send		record and send a voice message listen	listen messages delete	delete a message help, h	Shows a list of commands or help for one command
+   send   record and send a voice message help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --server "130.211.156.226:3333"
    --help, -h       show help
    --version, -v      print the version

  ```

 ## Build